1g4-mirror/pv/docs/pv.1.md

     This is equivalent to redirecting standard output to */dev/null*, except that **write**(2) is never called.
 Implies **-C**.

+**-U FILE, \--store-and-forward FILE**

+:   Instead of passing data through immediately, do it in two stages -
+    first read all input and write it to *FILE*, and then once the input is exhausted, read all of *FILE* and write it to the output. *FILE* remains in place afterwards, unless it is \"**-**\", in which case **pv** creates a temporary file for this purpose, and automatically removes it afterwards.

+:   This can be useful if you have a pipeline which generates data (your
+    input) quickly but you don\'t know the size, and you wish to pass it to some slower process, once all of the input has been generated and you know its size, so you can see its progress.
+Note that when doing this with relatively small amounts of data, **\--no-splice** may be preferable so that pipe buffering doesn\'t affect the progress display.

 **-d PID\[:FD\], \--watchfd PID\[:FD\]**

 :   Instead of transferring data, watch file descriptor *FD* of process